v1.0

 Alignment

-align controls where the label sits inside the rule. "center" (default) draws lines on both sides; "start" drops the leading line so the label hugs the left edge; "end" drops the trailing line so it hugs the right edge.
+align controls where the label sits inside the rule. "center" (default) draws lines on both sides; "start" drops the leading line so the label hugs the start edge; "end" drops the trailing line so it hugs the end edge.

 Accessibility